Efficient Feature Group Sequencing for Anytime Linear Prediction: EXPERIMENTS

-As mentioned earlier, CS-G-FR is able to consistently choose more cost-efficient features at the cost of a longer training time.
-In the context of linear regression, assuming the group sizes are bounded by a constant, when we are to select the number $K$ feature group, we can compute a new model of $K$ groups in $O(K^2N)$ using matrix inversion lemma \cite{matrix_inverse_lemma}), evaluate it in $O(KN)$, and compute the gradients w.r.t to weights of unselected groups in $O(N(J-K))$.
-So CS-G-OMP requires $O(K^2N + JN)$ at step $K=1,2,3,..., J$ and CS-G-FR requires $O((J-K)K^2N)$, so that the total training complexities for CS-G-OMP and CS-G-FR are $O(J^3N)$ and $O(J^4N)$ \footnote{$J^3$ and $J^4$ are results of $\sum_{K=1}^J K^2 = \frac{1}{6}J(J+1)(2J+1)$ and $\sum _{K=1}^J K^3 = \frac{1}{4}J^2(J+1)^2$. }.
+As expected, when compared against CS-G-OMP, CS-G-FR consistently chooses more cost-efficient features at the cost of a longer training time.
+In the context of linear regression, let us assume that the group sizes are bounded by a constant when we are to select the number $K$ feature group.
+We can then compute a new model of $K$ groups in $O(K^2N)$ using Woodbury's matrix inversion lemma, evaluate it in $O(KN)$, and compute the gradients with respect to the weights of unselected groups in $O(N(J-K))$.
+Thus, CS-G-OMP requires $O(K^2N + JN)$ at step $K=1,2,3,..., J$ and CS-G-FR requires $O((J-K)K^2N)$, so the total training complexities for CS-G-OMP and CS-G-FR are $O(J^3N)$ and $O(J^4N)$, using $\sum_{K=1}^J K^2 = \frac{1}{6}J(J+1)(2J+1)$ and $\sum _{K=1}^J K^3 = \frac{1}{4}J^2(J+1)^2$.
 We also show this training complexity gap empirically in Figure~\ref{fig:run_time}, which plots the curves of training time vs. number of feature groups selected.
-When all feature groups are selected, CS-G-OMP achieves a 8x speed-up in \Grain\, over CS-G-FR.
-In \YahooLTR, CS-G-OMP achieves a speed-up factor between 10 and 20, and the smaller the group-sizes, the more speed-up due to the increase in the number of groups.
+When all feature groups are selected, CS-G-OMP achieves a 8x speed-up in \Grain\ over CS-G-FR.
+In \YahooLTR, CS-G-OMP achieves a speed-up factor between 10 and 20; the smaller the sizes of the groups, the larger speed-up due to the increase in the number of groups.
+Both greedy methods are much faster than the Lasso path computation using SPAMS, however.